adambarclay/mundane/README.md

 ## Getting Started

-For ASP.NET, install the [Mundane.Hosting.AspNet](https://www.nuget.org/packages/Mundane.Hosting.AspNet/) nuget package then in your ASP.NET startup code call `app.UseMundane();` passing in the routing and dependencies configuration.
+For ASP.NET, install the [Mundane.Hosting.AspNet](https://www.nuget.org/packages/Mundane.Hosting.AspNet/) nuget package, then in your ASP.NET startup code call `app.UseMundane();`, passing in the routing and dependencies configuration.

 ### Example
 ```c#